-Probably the creepiest one, we would peek inside people’s windows to see if there was anything to steal.
+Probably the creepiest one, he would peek inside people’s windows to see if there was anything to steal.

 The eleventh of the Yule Lads comes on the night before the 22nd of December.

-Known to have an extremely long, large nose and an amazing sense of smell that the usually uses to locate the famous Laufabrauð.
+Known to have an extremely long, large nose and an amazing sense of smell, he usually uses to seek out yummy Laufabrauð.

 The twelfth of the Yule Lads comes on the night before the 23rd of December.